NetLogo/View2.5D/readme.md

 > This *command* primitive must be called from the Observer context.
 > Updates only the turtle-view or patch-view window with the specified title (if any).
 > The view is now displayed with the new z-scale.

 - view2.5d:set-turtle-stem-thickness {Title: String} {Double: thickness}
 > This *command* primitive must be called from the Observer context.
-> Updates only the turtle-view window with the specified title (if any).
-> Turtles are now drawn with "pins" or "stems" that have the specified thickness (instead of the hairline default)

-- view2.5d:set-turtle-stem-thickness {Title: String} {Double: thickness}
-> This *command* primitive must be called from the Observer context.